Rightpoint/RZDataBinding/README.md

                forKeyPathChange:@"preferences"];
 }
 ```
-Aside from the obvious reduction in code, the `RZDataBinding` implementation demonstrates several other wins:
+Aside from the obvious reduction in code, the RZDataBinding implementation demonstrates several other wins:

 1. No need to manage different KVO contexts and check which object/keypath changed
 2. No need to implement an instance method, meaning *any* object can be added as a target
 3. No need to teardown before deallocation (standard KVO crashes if you fail to do this)

-`RZDataBinding` also provides a convenience macro to create keypaths that are checked at compile time for validity (not shown in this example).
+RZDataBinding also provides a convenience macro to create keypaths that are checked at compile time for validity (not shown in this example).
 No more unwieldy `NSStringFromSelector(@selector(foo:))`!

+## Author
+Rob Visentin, rob.visentin@raizlabs.com

+## License
+RZDataBinding is available under the MIT license.
+See the LICENSE file for more info.